Dhruva Natchathiram (upcoming film): Release

 Initially announced for an August 2017 release, the film faced numerous delays.
-Menon hoped for a late 2018 release, but this did not materialise due to his production house's financial constraints, which also affected his other projects.
+Menon then hoped for a late 2018 release, but this did not materialise due to his production house's financial constraints, which also affected his other projects.

 In mid-2020, amidst a wave of direct-to-streaming releases due to the COVID-19 pandemic, Menon affirmed that Dhruva Natchathiram was intended for a theatrical release, calling it an "event film bringing audiences back to theatres".
 By mid-2021, reports emerged that Menon had decided to split the film into two parts due to its length of over four hours.
 This was partially confirmed in April 2023, when a new poster revealed the subtitle Chapter One – Yuddha Kaandam.

 In September 2023, the production house announced a release date of 24 November 2023.
 However, the day before its planned debut, the release was postponed indefinitely due to unresolved financial issues.
 The Madras High Court had asked Menon to deposit ₹8 crore to ensure a "smooth release", which did not happen.
 Further legal troubles arose on 7 December, when the court restrained the film's release for another two weeks over unpaid dues.
-Producer K. Rajan estimated the film's total debt to be over ₹60 crore.
+Producer K. Rajan estimated the total debt of Menon to be over ₹60 crore.

-In January 2024, te makers announced a tentative February 2024 release, which did not occur.
+In January 2024, the makers announced a tentative February 2024 release, which did not occur.
 In January 2025, Menon stated that many of the film's issues were resolved and aimed to release it within a few months.
-Harris Jayaraj later suggested an April 2025 release, though this did not pan out.
-In June 2025, Menon vowed not to commit to new projects until the film was released and said the film's issues were still being resolved, hoping for a launch by July or August 2025.
+That June, Menon vowed not to commit to new projects until the film was released and said the film's issues were still being resolved, hoping for a launch by July or August 2025.
+In January 2026, he reiterated that the issues were still being resolved, but audiences could expect an official announcement from him soon.
+That March, he expressed hope it would release after the Tamil Nadu elections.

+On 24 April during a hearing held at the Madras High Court, the film's investors agreed to permit its release if revenue was "routed through an escrow account".
+The court soon cleared the film's release, permitting it to release "on or before June 15", and a bank account named "Kondaduvom Entertainment" was opened, with a dedicated lawyer hired to supervise the revenue earned through this account.
+However, after two other investors intervened, Menon asked the court in mid-June to further hold up the film's release by at least 30 days to clear their debts.
+Subsequently, the court extended the deadline to 31 July, then to 30 September at Menon's request, and later 31 October after Menon revealed he found an investor willing to facilitate the film's release before said date.